reuters-graphics/graphics-components/src/components/Block/stories/docs/snapWidths.md

 #### Using with custom column widths

-Snap width breakpoints are hard-coded to the default article well column widths, so if you set custom `columnWidths` on the `Article` tag, you can't use this functionality without a little extra work.
+Snap width breakpoints are hard-coded to the default article well column widths, so if you set custom `columnWidths` on the `Article` tag (**rare!**), you can't use this functionality without a little extra work.

 Luckily, it's still pretty easy.
 Just add a `cls` or `id` to your `Block` so you can target it with some custom SCSS.
 Now, defined a few SCSS variables corresponding to your custom column widths and use the `block-snap-widths` SCSS mixin to get the same functionality at your custom breakpoints.